Kamel Ghilas: Hull City

 On 13 August 2009, Ghilas agreed terms with Hull City, signing a four-year deal for which Celta was paid roughly £2 million.
 He made his debut for his new team nine days later, scoring in a 1–0 victory over Bolton Wanderers in the 61st minute after being fed a through ball from Jozy Altidore.

 However, Ghilas failed to perform for the East Yorkshire side subsequently, being loaned to French clubs AC Arles-Avignon and Stade de Reims.
 He made his debut for the latter on 15 August 2011, netting in a 2–1 win over AS Monaco FC.

 Late career

 After scoring 14 goals in the 2011–12 campaign, being an essential offensive unit as Reims returned to Ligue 1 after more than three decades, Ghilas joined the club on a permanent deal.
 On 30 January 2014, he moved teams and countries again, joining Belgian Pro League's R. Charleroi S.C. for six months.

 International career

-Although French-born, Ghilas opted to represent Algeria, making his international debut on 2 June 2007 in an 2008 Africa Cup of Nations qualifier against Cape Verde.
+Although born in France, Ghilas opted to represent Algeria, making his international debut on 2 June 2007 in a 2008 Africa Cup of Nations qualifier against Cape Verde.
 Five months later he scored his first goal, in a 3–2 friendly win over Mali.